srsapireddy/OpenLANE_EDA/README.md

 * SPEF extraction and multi-corner STA will be done on all three corners (min, max, typical).
 * The extracted SPEF can be located under `runs/[date]/results/routing`

-* Timing ECO should be followed to reduce slack to desired level.
+* Timing ECO should be followed to reduce slack to the desired level.

 ![Image](https://github.com/srsapireddy/Images/blob/main/267.png?raw=true)
 ![Image](https://github.com/srsapireddy/Images/blob/main/268.png?raw=true)